Uwampojejecharly/Tuto-github/README.md

 # Tuto-Github Project - CV development with HTML and CSS

 This project is a practical training aimed at learning the development of a CV using HTML and CSS.
-It includes an HTML file and a CSS stylesheet to create an attractive and professional layout for a CV
+It includes an HTML file and a CSS stylesheet to create an attractive and professional layout for a CV.

 ## Installation